joelparkerhenderson/care-plan/README.md

 - [ ] Set up automatic billing for Medicare payments.
 For many people, this can be done via automatic payment from Social Security benefits.
 For most people, this can be done via automatic payment from the person's bank account.

-- [ ] Help the person sign up with the official website of Medicare, which is [Medicare.gov](https://medicare.gov).
+- [ ] Help the person sign up at the official website of Medicare, which is [Medicare.gov](https://medicare.gov).
 The website can verify benefits, show itemized billing, generate printable cards, and more.

 United States Social Security: